Year 2 Maths Plans

-In order to ensure that every part of the Y2 content is covered before the statutory assessments in late May, we have put 12 weeks' teaching in the Autumn term, 11 weeks into Spring and 5 weeks before the SATs in Summer Term, plus some optional revision sessions.
+In order to ensure that every part of the Year 2 content is covered before the statutory assessments in late May, there are nearly 13 weeks of teaching in the Autumn Term, 11 weeks in Spring and 4+ weeks before the SATs in Summer, plus some optional revision sessions.
 Each teacher will need to pace this teaching to suit their class and, crucially, their term dates.
-In 2016-17, you will need to start Spring Term teaching at the end of Autumn Term and Summer Term teaching at the end of Spring Term.
-For more support in how to arrange this around different potential term structures, read more.
+You may need to consider bringing some of the Spring Term teaching into Autumn.
+For more support in how to arrange this around different potential term structures structures, read more.

 Mark 2-digit numbers on a beaded then landmarked line; order and compare numbers to 100; say a number between any given neighbouring pairs of multiples of ten; count on in tens from 1 and 2-digit numbers and back again; make a sensible estimate up to 100; show 2-digit numbers on a bead string and write the corresponding addition; partition 2-digit numbers into multiples of ten and one; mental addition and subtraction using place value/ partitioning.